Vireth/Android_BJTU/README.md

 ## List of functionnality

-List of functionnality of all projets:
+List of functionnality for all projets in BJTU

 #### KEYCAM [here](https://github.com/keysim/keycam)